Electrodisintegration of Deuteron into Dark Matter and Proton Close to Threshold: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Hartmut Abele for fruitful discussions stimulating the work under this paper.
-The work of A. N. Ivanov was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under contracts P26781-N20 and P26636-N20 and ``Deutsche F\"orderungsgemeinschaft'' (DFG) AB 128/5-2.
+The work of A. N. Ivanov was supported by the Austrian ``Fonds zur F\"orderung der Wissenschaftlichen Forschung'' (FWF) under contracts P31702-N27 and P26636-N20 and ``Deutsche F\"orderungsgemeinschaft'' (DFG) AB 128/5-2.
 The work of R. H\"ollwieser was supported by the Deutsche Forschungsgemeinschaft in the SFB/TR 55.
-The work of M. Wellenzohn was supported by the MA 23 (FH-Call 16) under the project ``Photonik - Stiftungsprofessur f\"ur Lehre''.
+The work of M. Wellenzohn was supported by the MA 23.

+\section{Appendix A: Effective quantum field theory of low-energy strong, electroweak and dark matter interactions for the description of neutron-dark-matter decays and related processes}